 - in Buchs, very close to Aarau, you’ll find the visitor center of the Frey chocolate brand.

-- find more options in Aarau here, and find hotels in the smaller town of Olten if that’s what you prefer here.
+- find more options in Aarau here, and find hotels in the smaller town of Olten here.

 The route - day 3: Aarau-Rapperswil via lots of lakes and via Einsiedeln: 114 km, 2h30

 A wonderful route along no less than six lakes awaits you.
 First up is the Hallwilersee south of Aarau, followed by the Baldeggersee.
-You’ll pass them along their eastern shores, meaning that you can profit from the best sun position in the early morning: you’ll have the sun in your back when taking pictures along the lakes towards the west, and light will come from the side if you look south towards the Bernese Alps.
-Via Hochdorf you’ll drive to Cham and Zug, where the next lake awaits you: Lake Zug, an ideal starting point for boat rides or a trip up to Rigi.
-Along the Ägeri valley with its lake you’ll head for Einsiedeln, famous for its monastery and the Sihl lake.
+You’ll pass them along their eastern shores, meaning that you can profit from the best sun position in the early morning.
+You’ll have the sun in your back when taking pictures along the lakes towards the west, and light will come from the side if you look south towards the Bernese Alps.
+Via Hochdorf you’ll drive to Cham and Zug, where the next lake awaits you.
+This is Lake Zug, an ideal starting point for boat rides or a trip up to Rigi.
+Along the Ägeri valley with yet another lake you’ll head for Einsiedeln, famous for its monastery and the Sihl lake.
 You’ll cross this lake from from west to east.
 Another crossing must be made over Lake Zurich: a dam with a car road splits the lake into two parts between Pfäffikon and Rapperswil.
 Your destination is the charming village of Rapperswil.

-- skipping the detour along the Ägeri lake, Einsiedeln and the Sihl lake means you can shorten your route to 97 km, 2h00.
+- if you skip the detour along the Ägeri lake, Einsiedeln and the Sihl lake, you can shorten your route to 97 km, 2h00.

 - don’t miss the Hallwyl castle near Seengen at the north of the Hallwilersee.
 The castle is located within the river Aabach;

 - near Gelfingen along the Baldeggersee you’ll find the Heidegg castle, housing a regional culture and history center and a lovely rose garden;